10d9e/boobookittyfudge/README.md

-# BooBoo Kitty Fudge Trade Indicator
+# BooBoo Kitty Fudge Trade Indicator ( and other goodies )

 This is the BooBoo Kitty Fudge Trade Indicator